guilhemmariotte/InteractiveClock/README.md

 `(BASH-myvenv) pip install Pillow`
 `(BASH-myvenv) pip install opencv-python`

-numpy is already included in the system python, but installing it in the venv prevents broken module imports tkinter 8.6 can be directly imported from /Users/USERNAME/anaconda3/lib, check the module path with:
+numpy is already included in the system python, but installing it in the venv prevents broken module imports.
+tkinter 8.6 can be directly imported from /Users/USERNAME/anaconda3/lib, check the module path with:
 `(BASH-myvenv) python3`
 `>>>> import tkinter`
 `>>>> print(tkinter)`
 `>>>> print(tkinter.TkVersion) # check tk version, should be > 8.6`

-Bundle your app with pyinstaller:
+Bundle your app with pyinstaller (this will create the spec file):
 `(BASH-myvenv) pyinstaller interactiveclock.py`

 Add data and binary files in the spec file: